+- Smoke and heat detectors

+- o Gas detection points in kitchen areas

+- Fire blankets in kitchen areas

+- Up-to-date fire extinguishers

+- o Fire alarm system in kitchen areas

-2. Emergency exit features:
+- 2. Emergency exit features:

-- o Clear and visible fire exit signs in almost all areas - In the library emergency exit door exists with emergency push handles, however no exit signs are installed. - Fire exit doors leading to safe, open spaces - Some fire doors equipped with emergency push handles, unlocked from inside but secured from outside - However, several fire doors lacked these emergency push handles and were found locked during inspection
+- o Clear and visible fire exit signs in all areas

+- Fire exit doors leading to safe, open spaces

+- Some fire doors equipped with emergency push handles, unlocked from inside but secured from outside

+- However, several fire doors lacked these emergency push handles and were found locked during inspection

+- In one occasion a fire door with emergency push handle was found to be locked as shown in the photo below.